RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Package overview

 \subsubsection{Lipschitz bounds (smoothness)}

-If $Q = -\frac{1}{\gamma}I$, $R = \gamma I$, $S = 0$ for some $\gamma \in \mathbb{R}$ with $\gamma \ne 0$, the model $\mathcal{M}$ satisfies a Lipschitz bound (incremental $\ell^2$-gain bound) of $\gamma$, defined by
+If $Q = -\frac{1}{\gamma}I$, $R = \gamma I$, $S = 0$ for some $\gamma \in \mathbb{R}$ with $\gamma > 0$, the model $\mathcal{M}$ satisfies a Lipschitz bound (incremental $\ell_2$-gain bound) of $\gamma$ defined by

-Qualitatively, the Lipschitz bound is a measure of how smooth the network is.
-If the Lipschitz bound $\gamma$ is small, then small changes in the inputs $u,v$ will lead to small changes in the model output.
-If $\gamma$ is large, then the model output might change significantly for even small changes to the inputs.
-This can make the model more sensitive to noise, adversarial attacks, and other input disturbances.
+where $\|\cdot\|$ denotes the $\ell_2$ norm.
+Qualitatively, the Lipschitz bound is a measure of the network's ``smoothness''.
+If $\gamma$ is small, then small changes to the inputs $u,v$ induce only small changes to the model output.
+If $\gamma$ is large (or unbounded, as in the case of, e.g., MLPs and CNNs), then the model output can change significantly even with negligible changes to the inputs.
+This can make the model highly sensitive to noise, adversarial attacks, and other input disturbances.

-As the name suggests, all LBDN models are all constructed to have a user-tunable (or learnable) Lipschitz bound.
+As the name suggests, all LBDN models are constructed to have a user-tunable (or learnable) Lipschitz bound.